JuliaDynamics/CaosDB.jl/README.md

 *Note (2019-10-15):* As XML support in Julia is not working smoothly we are working on providing a json interface.
 This is currently work in progress.

+*Update (2020-05-14):* Problems with EzXML seem to have been solved.
+This library is working.

 # Howto

 Import the package: